klouis6/wheres-carmen-trademe/README.md

 1. We start from getting the top 3 occuring behaviors from 'top_3_behaviors' model.
 2. We apply a `COUNT_IF` condition to count only the behaviors where exist in 'top_3_behaviors' model.
 3. We divide the conditional count by the total count for that month to get the probability.
-4. The result is presented both as a decimal (0–1) and as a percentage (0–100%).

 **Model:** [probability_top3_behaviors_by_month.sql](models/marts/views/probability_top3_behaviors_by_month.sql)